 A certified behavior analyst works with children and adults to improve performance at school or work and to mitigate the effects of disabilities.
 He or she would observe and record the behavior of a client and devise a plan utilizing conditioning and reinforcement methods to retrain the client to change his or her automatic responses to new, more productive ones.

-A behavior analyst might work at a school, a client's home, a clinic, or a client's workplace. many behavior analysts work full-time, though those that are self-employed may control their own schedules and set their own hours, working fewer than 40 per week if they so choose.
+A behavior analyst might work at a school, a client's home, a clinic, or a client's workplace.
+Many behavior analysts work full-time, though those that are self-employed may control their own schedules and set their own hours, working fewer than 40 per week if they choose.
 There is a small risk of personal harm while working with clients that have behavioral issues or emotional control problems.

 |Degree Level||Master's degree|

-|Degree Field||Behavior analysis*|
+|Degree Field||Applied behavior analysis|

-|Licensure and Certification||State licensure varies according to state*; national certification is required by many employers**|
+|Licensure and Certification||State licensure varies according to state; national certification is required by most employers|

 |Experience||1,500 hours of work experience is required to qualify for certification|